 My life with bicycles

 I started riding bicycles in 1980 and I have ridden road bikes and mountain bikes.
-If I look back I have owned quite a few bicycles.
+Looking back I have owned quite a few bicycles, and probably had three or four at any one time.
 In the early days I hung out at a custom bike shop (Avocet Cycles) in Claremont, a suburb of Perth, Western Australia.
 Although I rode bikes as a kid, like every other kid, it wasn’t until I returned to Perth after graduating Uni and working in Melbourne that I really got serious about riding.

 I view a bicycle as an object and a means.
 Much like cars, bicycles are technical sculptures, functional and stylish, but utilitarian.
 A bicycle is unsurpassed in its ability to convert human movement into motion and distance covered.

+Over 40 years I have had good (lots of miles and achievements) years and bad (few and ordinary rides lacking enthusiasm) years.
+I fell in to some bad years around 2017, riding very little.
 To rekindle my interest in riding I decided to buy a single speed bike.
 Why not?
 It’s a crazy idea reserved for Uni students and insane bike messengers.
 After buying a “starter fixie” (see below,) I have now moved into riding something more consistent with my road bike – an all black, all carbon fiber, “super fixie”.
-Despite being almost all carbon fiber, it isn’t super light, weighing about 15.7lbs, but it gives a solid, stable ride.
+Despite being almost all carbon fiber, it isn’t super light, weighing about 14lbs, but it gives a solid, stable ride.
 I love it!

 In 1902 Henri Desgrange, originator of the Tour de France, wrote in his magazine L’Equipe: